davidtvs/pytorch-lr-finder/CONTRIBUTING.md

 A virtual environment or other forms of environment isolation are highly recommended before you continue.

-- Installing pytorch-lr-finder in development mode:
+- Installing torch-lr-finder in development mode:
     ```sh
     pip install -e .[dev]
     ```